-In general, the Company and the executive team performed well in 2013 against many key goals and objectives, as measured against the metrics of key programmatic achievements (e.g., clinical and preclinical development), operational management and financial performance (e.g., adherence to budgetary goals and objectives, balance sheet), intellectual property (e.g., patent issuances and new filings, competitive positioning) and business development, among others.
+In general, the Company and the executive team performed well in 2014 against many key goals and objectives, as measured against the metrics of key programmatic achievements (e.g., clinical, preclinical and core capability development), business development objectives, operational and financial performance (e.g., budgetary goals, capital acquisition and management), and intellectual property (e.g., patent issuances and new filings, competitive positioning), among others.
 Each executive's performance was evaluated based on the Company's performance as a whole, combined with an evaluation of individual performance against specific goals and objectives relevant to his or her area of responsibility.
-Overall, the majority of corporate goals were achieved in 2013, taking into account that a business partnership was not achieved, which was, and continues to be, an important goal.
+Overall, nearly half of corporate goals were achieved in 2014, taking into account that a business partnership was not achieved, which was, and continues to be, an important goal.

-For 2013, the Compensation Committee and the Board of Directors approved an increase in base salary of 4.65% for 2013 as compared to 2012 for the Chief Executive Officer, an adjustment based on both performance and on competitive information provided to the Compensation Committee by Arnosti.
-Also for 2013, the Compensation Committee and the Board of Directors approved increases for each of the other named executive officer's salary for 2013 as compared to 2012 based primarily on Company performance for the year ended December 31, 2012.
-The increases were as follows: Mr. Lehmann - 3.5%; Dr. Harrington - 3.45%; Dr. Deans - 3.42%; and Ms. Campbell - 3.33%.

-For 2014, the Compensation Committee and the Board of Directors approved an increase in base salary of 2.00% for 2014 as compared to 2013 for the Chief Executive Officer, an adjustment based on both performance and on competitive information provided to the Compensation Committee by Arnosti.
+For 2014, the Compensation Committee and the Board of Directors approved an increase in base salary of 2.00% for 2014 as compared to 2013 for the Chief Executive Officer, an adjustment based on both performance and comparative market data provided to the Compensation Committee by Arnosti.
 Also for 2014, the Compensation Committee and the Board of Directors approved increases for each of the other named executive officer's salary for 2014 as compared to 2013 based primarily on Company performance for the year ended December 31, 2013.
-The increases are as follows: Mr. Lehmann - 2.05%; Dr. Harrington - 2.06%; Dr. Deans - 2.04%; and Ms. Campbell - 2.07%.
+The increases were as follows: Mr. Lehmann - 2.05%; Dr. Harrington - 2.06%; Dr. Deans - 2.04%; and Ms. Campbell - 2.07%.

+For 2015, the Compensation Committee and the Board of Directors approved an increase in base salary of 1.75% for 2015 as compared to 2014 for the Chief Executive Officer, an adjustment based on both performance and comparative market data provided to the Compensation Committee by Arnosti.
+Also for 2015, the Compensation Committee and the Board of Directors approved increases for each of the other named executive officer's salary for 2015 as compared to 2014 based primarily on Company performance for the year ended December 31, 2014.
+The increases are as follows: Mr. Lehmann - 1.83%; Dr. Harrington - 1.84%; Dr. Deans - 1.66%; and Ms. Campbell - 1.81%.

-Cash Bonuses .
+Cash Bonuses.
 Given the nature of our business, when appropriate, we reward our named executive officers with performance-related bonuses.
-We utilize annual incentive bonuses to reward officers and other employees for achieving financial and operational goals and for achieving individual annual performance objectives.
+We utilize annual incentive bonuses to reward officers and other employees for achieving corporate objectives and for individual annual performance objectives.
 These objectives relate generally to strategic factors, including advancement of our product candidates, identification and advancement of additional programs or product candidates, establishment and maintenance of key strategic relationships, and to financial factors, including raising capital, adherence to budgets and cash management.

-The Compensation Committee recommended and the Board approved a cash bonus incentive program for the year ended December 31, 2013 for our named executive officers.
-Under the 2013 incentive program, each participant was eligible to earn a target bonus of a specified percentage of the named executive officer's salary during the award term, weighted on the achievement of specific corporate goals, with the remainder based on individual/functional performance, as set forth below:
+The Compensation Committee recommended and the Board approved a cash bonus incentive program for the year ended December 31, 2014 for our named executive officers.
+Under the 2014 incentive program, each participant was eligible to earn a target bonus of a specified percentage of the named executive officer's salary during the award term, weighted on the achievement of specific corporate goals, with the remainder based on individual/functional performance, as set forth below:

-We ighted On
+Weighted On

 Target Bonus Corporate Goals Functional Performance

-Dr. Van Bokkelen 40% 100% 0%
+Dr. Van Bokkelen 60% 100% 0%

-Dr. Harrington 33% 80% 20%
+Dr. Harrington 45% 80% 20%

-Mr. Lehmann 33% 80% 20%
+Mr. Lehmann 45% 80% 20%

-Dr. Deans 30% 60% 40%
+Dr. Deans 40% 60% 40%

-Ms. Campbell 25% 60% 40%
+Ms. Campbell 30% 60% 40%